alexeyvasilyev/rtsp-client-android/README.md

 svVideo.stop()
 ```

-You can still use library without any decoding (obtaining raw frames), e.g. for writing video stream.
+You can still use library without any decoding (just for obtaining raw frames), e.g. for writing video stream into MP4 via muxer.

 ```kotlin
 val proxyClientListener = object: RtspClient.RtspClientListener {